pgeu/pgeu-system/docs/confreg/emails.md

 :  The subject of the email (!)

 Text
 :  The body of the email.
-No formatting is done, so take care with linebreaks!
+Supports markdown under the same rules as attendee emails above.
+Only the fields for `name`, `email` and `token` are available for substitution, as the email may be sent to addresses where we have no information beyond that.

 Before the email is actually sent a list of recipients will be shown at the bottom of the form and a confirm box will appear to confirm